Authored by: iHR Australia's Editorial Team

 “We are in the business of safety,” said Mr Faurby.
 “Tens of thousands of commuters trust us every day to transport them safely around the harbour.
 It is absolutely imperative that our employees abide by our zero tolerance policy when it comes to drugs and alcohol.”

-In the company’s appeal, the FWC noted that this matter related to significant occupational health and safety issues, giving rise to issues of general importance affecting the public interest.
+In the company’s appeal, the FWC noted that this matter was related to significant occupational health and safety issues, giving rise to issues of general importance that affected the public interest.

 It followed that the FWC found that the driver’s “deliberate disobedience, as a senior employee, of a significant policy” was acceptable grounds for his dismissal.